Chinese Premier Li Keqiang’s has finally ended his three-day visit to Macau.

 Fred Lam, a travel book writer, who was politically active in a preservation movement back in 2008, was surprised to see himself accused of posing a security threat at the Macau border on October 5.
 He was invited to Macau by a school to give a talk about his travel experience.

-Roddy Shaw, a LGBT activist was also blocked from entering Macau in October.
+Roddy Shaw, an LGBT activist, was also blocked from entering Macau in October.
 He was worried that the political labelling would affect him from entering China and other Asian countries:

 同 Lam Fai Fred 命運一樣 冇得入澳門境 其他同樣遭遇的人可否入境泰國或大陸？我短期內要飛此兩地，求幫忙！